American Railway Union: Pullman Strike

 Buoyed by the success of the Great Northern strike, railway workers on other lines sought similar redress of their grievances through strike action.
 Debs and other union officials were concerned that other disruptions were inopportune, with the union needing a brief respite to better organize itself and to restore its finances.
 However, this was not to be because on May 11, 1894, the workers of the Pullman Palace Car Company launched a wildcat strike against their employer.

 The Pullman Company had begun a company town on the outskirts of Chicago called Pullman, Illinois, incorporated into the city of Chicago in 1889.
 The company and town were namesakes of its millionaire owner, George Pullman.
 The town of Pullman was his "utopia".
 He owned the land, homes and stores.
 Workers had to live in his homes and buy from his stores, thereby ensuring virtually all wages returned directly back into his pockets.

 Although initially opposed to the strike, Debs responded to notice of the strike of the Pullman workers by traveling to Chicago to investigate the situation in person.
 Debs later recalled in sworn testimony:I found that the wages and expenses of the employees were so adjusted that every dollar the employees earned found its way back into the Pullman coffers; that they were not only not getting wages enough to live on, but that they were daily getting deeper into the debt of the Pullman company; that it was impossible for many of them to leave there at all...
-Wages had been reduced, but the expenses remained the same, and no matter how offensive the conditions where they were compelled to submit to them.
+Wages had been reduced, but the expenses remained the same, and no matter how offensive the conditions were they were compelled to submit to them.
 After I heard those statements I satisfied myself that they were true and I made up my mind, as president of the American Railway Union, of which these employees were members, to do everything in my power that was within law and within justice to right the wrongs of those employees.

 An effort was made by the ARU to engage the Pullman Company and its workers in arbitration, but the officers of the company refused to submit to the proposal, instead claiming that they had nothing to arbitrate.
 Railway workers had lost confidence in the existing network of craft-based railway brotherhoods—which were essentially fraternal benefit societies—to resist an industry-wide wage reduction campaign coordinated by the railway managers' association and looked to the fledgling ARU as a mechanism to stem the tide.
 Sympathy for the Pullman Company workers was widespread among other workers in the railroad industry.